 So far, Unbox Interactive is just me, Bridget Wessel.
 I’ve been building websites for over 15 years.

 Why I love my job

 I love to bring a well thought out, beautiful website design to life.
 Figuring out how to make a website work functionally and meet its marking goals are my passion.
 Your website isn’t just a paycheck for me.
 It’s an opportunity to build something great that stands out and helps grow your business.
 When your business grows, mine grows too.

 In 2001, I started my website programming career as the only female in a seven-person web development firm.
 (I applied to be a designer, but luckily, they saw me in a programming role.)
 After a few years I left to join a fellow co-worker who started his own company and later joined him as a partner.
 Soon web content management systems started to mature and we began focusing on Drupal development because our clients, mainly universities and museums, were asking for websites built in Drupal.

-I currently work out of my home and my day to day partners are my three rescue dogs.
+I currently work out of my home and my day to day partners are my two rescue Italian Greyhounds.
 They make sure I get out of my office chair regularly, and they boost my spirit daily.